Is It Still Possible to Be Social on a Budget?

 Pricey social occasions might seem like the only way to keep in touch with friends, but for many the hefty cost attached is a killer.
 Whether you’re going out to a bar, seeing a film at the cinema, or buying a ticket to a festival, it seems like everything worth doing has an ever-inflating price point.
+But it is still possible to socialise on a budget.

 The team at Swoosh are here to tell you that social occasions don’t have to be the expensive things they’re often built up to be.
 By reading our tips, you’ll be able to catch up with friends and family without having to declare bankruptcy!